Mon to Fri:

 1. A Clogged Bowl

-Just like obstructions in the drain pipe or a clogged drain can cause a sink to overflow, clogs in the toilet bowl can cause it to flood the entire bathroom floor.
+Just like obstructions in the drain pipe or a clogged drain can cause a sink to overflow, clogs in the toilet bowl can flood the entire bathroom floor.

 Such clogs are usually caused by toilet paper, sanitary pads, soap scum, or even waste accidentally logged in the bowl’s opening.
 When you press the flush, the force of the water released by the syphon jet pushes the waste to the trapway or the S-shaped pipe running on the side of the commode.

 Since the water doesn’t get a route to escape, it starts rising in the bowl, eventually flooding and spreading on the floors.
 The good news is that most clogs can be broken using a plunger, so make sure you have one handy.
-And remember not to throw too much toilet paper towels down the septic system next time to avoid a clogged toilet, and call a professional plumber for severe cases of your plumbing issues.
+Remember not to throw too many toilet paper towels down the septic system next time to avoid a clogged toilet, and call a professional plumber for severe cases of your plumbing issues.

 2. Obstructions Beyond The Trapway

-Some clogs may go beyond the trapway and form a blockage in the toilet’s pipe to the sewer drain.
+Some clogs may go beyond the trapway and block the toilet’s pipe to the sewer drain.
 This usually happens when small pieces of foreign materials are flushed down the toilet for prolonged periods, accumulating in the deeper section of the outlet pipe.

 Aside from that, tree roots growing into the sewer line may reach this outlet pipe and obstruct the water flow.
-The problem with such clogs is that you can’t clear them with a plunger, so we’d strongly recommend getting in touch with an emergency plumbing service as soon as possible.
+The problem with such clogs is that you can’t clear them with a plunger, so we’d strongly recommend contacting an emergency plumbing service as soon as possible.

 3. An Overfilled Reservoir Tank